eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

 .. important::
     The *eProsima Micro XRCE-DDS Agent* executable comes with a rich CLI.
-    Find out more all the options offered by the *Agent* CLI in the :ref:`run_agent` section of the :ref:`micro_xrce_dds_agent_label` page.
+    Find out all the options offered by this CLI when running the *Agent* in the :ref:`agent_cli` section of the :ref:`micro_xrce_dds_agent_label` page.

 .. _install_client: